geoext/geoext3-ws/src/first-steps/hello-extjs.md

 ![The template-HTML with the ExtJS resources included](hello-ext.png)

-* In rder to see if everything was included successfully, let's instatiate an ExtJS class.
+* In order to see if everything was included successfully, let's instantiate an ExtJS class.
 Please copy and paste the following into the `<body>` of the test-file:

 ```html
 <script>